BsNoSi/yellow-extension-adr/README.md

 ## How do I Install This?

 1. Download and install [Datenstrom Yellow CMS](https://github.com/datenstrom/yellow/).
-2. Download [adr extension](https://github.com/BsNoSi/yellow-extension-adr/archive/master.zip).
+2. Download [adr extention](https://github.com/BsNoSi/yellow-extention-adr/archive/master.zip).
 If you are using Safari, right click and select 'Download file as'.
 3. Copy the `adr-master.zip` into the `system/plugins` folder.

-To uninstall simply delete the [extension files](https://github.com/BsNoSi/yellow-extention-adr/blob/master/extention.ini).
+To uninstall simply delete the [extention files](https://github.com/BsNoSi/yellow-extention-adr/blob/master/extention.ini).

 ## Using the adr extention

 `[adr name1 street city phone website e-mail-adress name2 fax mobile]`

+> [adr] without parameter shows this bold in preview (or saved).
+If not bold, you should check if adr is installed correctly.

 All given parts are displayed in a structured form.
 You can leave out what you want.
 The order follows (descending my) typical availability and need of information details.